oracle/graalpython/docs/user/README.md

     The application prints "Hello Python!" to the console.

 > Note: The performance of the GraalPy runtime depends on the JDK in which you embed it.
 For more information, see [Runtime Optimization Support](https://www.graalvm.org/latest/reference-manual/embed-languages/#runtime-optimization-support).

+## Ant, CMake, Makefile or Other Build Systems Without Direct Support for Maven Dependencies

+Some (often older) projects may be using Ant, Makefiles, CMake, or other build systems that do not directly support Maven dependencies.
+Projects such as [Apache Ivy&trade;](https://ant.apache.org/ivy/history/master/tutorial/start.html) enable such build systems to resolve Maven dependencies, but developers may have reasons not to use them.
+GraalPy comes with a tool to obtain the required JAR files from Maven.

+1. Assuming there is some directory where third-party dependencies are stored for the project and that the build system is set up to put any JAR files there on the classpath, the project directory tree might look similar to this:

+    ```
+    ├───lib
+    │   └─── ... *.jar dependencies are here
+    └───src
+        └─── ... *.java files and resources are here
+    ```

+2. [Install GraalPy](Python-Runtime.md#installing-graalpy) for your system and ensure you have `graalpy` on your `PATH`.
+   Open a command-line interface and enter your project directory.
+   Then, as appropriate for your system, run one of the following commands:

+    In a POSIX shell:
+    ```bash
+    export GRAALPY_HOME=$(graalpy -c 'print(__graalpython__.home)')
+    "${GRAALPY_HOME}/libexec/graalpy-polyglot-get" -a python -o lib -v "24.0.0"
+    ```

+    In PowerShell:
+    ```
+    $GRAALPY_HOME = graalpy -c "print(__graalpython__.home)"
+    & "$GRAALPY_HOME/libexec/graalpy-polyglot-get" -a python -o lib -v "24.0.0"
+    ```

+    These commands download all GraalPy dependencies into the _lib_ directory.

+3. Provided that your build system is set up to pick up the JAR files from _lib_, the GraalPy embedding code below should work if put in an appropriate place in the project to run as the main class.

+    ```java
+    import org.graalvm.polyglot.*;

+    public class Hello {
+        public static void main(String[] args) {
+            try (var context = Context.newBuilder().option("engine.WarnInterpreterOnly", "false").build()) {
+                System.out.println(context.eval("python", "'Hello Python!'").asString());
+            }
+        }
+    }
+    ```

 #### Related Documentation